emilearthur/fastblog/_posts/2021-01-15-Why-You-Need-Me.md

 Hi👋  There!,

-You are building a great product, and I love it.
+You are building a great product, and I love it - I love innovation and disruption.
 Also, I hope you have a good culture, which one can innovate, grow and learn, at the same time.

 If there is, here are the reasons I think you need me for a product manager, product analyst, data analyst/scientist, or business analyst positions.